Vortebo/ss14docs/src/en/space-station-14/round-flow/proposals/conspiracy.md

   - Different from level 1 goal bcuz
 - ?

+Level 3: iunno
+- Place four hamburgers in the vault
+- Team EVA outing!
+- ?

+Level 4: Sabotage
+- Snip one HV cable each

-Level 3
+Level 5: Interpersonal Violence
 - Weld crewmembers [person 1] - [person ?3?] in the same closet, alive
   - Maybe not specific crew members cuz I can see RNG / round circumstances having the potential to make that arbitrarily difficult
   - Space the closet?
 Though given how easily trapped crew members could bring down entire conspiracy if let go, followup probably doesn't need to be specified
 - Everybody eats one of the captain's organs
-- Place four hamburgers in the vault
-- Team EVA outing!
-- ?

 ### Crew